The LLV Algebra for Primitive Symplectic Varieties with Isolated Singularities: Introduction

-The Mumford-Tate algebra of a pure Hodge structure $H$ is the smallest $\mathbb Q$-algebraic subalgebra $\mathfrak m$ of $\mathfrak{gl}(H)$ for which $\mathfrak m_{\mathbb R}$ contains the Weil operator.
-There is a relationship between the Mumford-Tate algebra and the LLV algebra, which was studied thoroughly in \cite{green2019llv}.
-We make similar observations in the isolated singularities case and show that the Mumford-Tate algebra sits naturally inside the LLV algebra for intersection cohomology.
-Moreover, we show that the degree of transcendence of the total intersection cohomology $IH^*(X, \mathbb C)$ over the special Mumford-Tate group is equal to that of $IH^2(X, \mathbb C)$, which is the second statement of Theorem \ref{LLVint}.
+The Mumford--Tate algebra of a pure Hodge structure $H$ is the smallest $\mathbb Q$-algebraic subalgebra $\mathfrak m$ of $\mathfrak{gl}(H)$ for which $\mathfrak m_{\mathbb R}$ contains the Weil operator.
+There is a relationship between the Mumford--Tate algebra and the LLV algebra, which was studied thoroughly in \cite{green2019llv}.
+We make similar observations in the isolated singularities case and show that the Mumford--Tate algebra sits naturally inside the LLV algebra for intersection cohomology.
+Moreover, we show that the degree of transcendence of the total intersection cohomology $\IH^*(X, \mathbb C)$ over the special Mumford--Tate group is equal to that of $\IH^2(X, \mathbb C)$, which is the second statement of Theorem~\ref{LLVint}.